A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: The tractor mass cocycle

 \subsection{Recovering mass}

-We now show that in the special case of hyperbolic space that, by an integration process of our cocycles, we can recover the mass for asymptotically hyperbolic metrics as introduced by Wang \cite{Wang} and Chru\'{s}iel-Herzlich \cite{Chrusciel-Herzlich}.
-To do this, we specialize to the case that $\barm$ is an open neighbourhood of the boundary $S^{n-1}$ in the closed unit ball and that $\Cal G$ is the equivalence class of (the restriction to $M$ of) the Poincar\'e metric which we denote by $g$ here.
-This of course implies that $[\Cal G]$ is the round conformal structure on $S^{n-1}$ and that $\Cal G$ satisfies the conditions of Theorem \ref{thm3.8}.
+We now show that in the special case of hyperbolic space that, by an integration process of our cocycles, we can recover the mass for asymptotically hyperbolic metrics as introduced by Wang \cite{Wang} and Chru\'{s}ciel-Herzlich \cite{Chrusciel-Herzlich}.
+In order to have an appropriate notion of integration available, we need the tractor bundle of the boundary to be globally trivialized by parallel sections.
+This essentially means that the boundary has to be a sphere.
+For other topologies, we can distill numerical global invariants out of our local invariant, but they cannot be expected to be as strong as a full ``integral'' of the local invariant to a tractor, see part (2) of Remark \ref{rem3.9} below.
+So we specialize to the case that $\barm$ is an open neighborhood of the boundary $S^{n-1}$ in the closed unit ball and that $\Cal G$ is the equivalence class of (the restriction to $M$ of) the Poincar\'e metric which we denote by $g$ here.
+This of course implies that $[\Cal G_\infty]$ is the round conformal structure on $S^{n-1}$ and that $\Cal G$ satisfies the conditions of Theorem \ref{thm3.8}.
 Hence we get a map $c:\Cal G\to \Om^{n-1}(S^{n-1},\Cal TS^{n-1})$ as described there.